 In the middle of nowhere we arrived at the small town of Rachel.
 It would probably not exist if it weren’t for the legions of alien hunters who has roamed through the area for several decades.

-Rachel is the only town in the proximity of Area 51 and practically consists of a small building called Little A’Le’Inn.
 They certainly know how to catch the eye of by-passers with UFO signs and a small flying saucer towed by a truck.
+Because in the absence of hard truth, mythology steps in to fill the gaps.

 Truck with flying saucer at Little A'Le'Inn Don’t fly and drive.

-Notice the sign on the roof, saying “self parking” for saucers.
-Their “Alien Burger” is supposedly famous, but I wasn’t that impressed by it.
-However, the place was featured in the X-Files season six episode “Dreamland II”, which makes it a compulsory stop for any alien hunter!
+Rachel practically consists of a small building called Little A’Le’Inn.
+I park the car and notice a sign on the roof saying “self parking” for saucers.
+Starved as usual, I order their “Alien Burger” and have look around at the cluttered decorations.
+The place was featured in the X-Files season six episode “Dreamland II”, which makes it a compulsory stop for any alien hunter.
+Now where’s my tin foil hat?

 Little A'Le'Inn Little A’Le’Inn.
 Earthlings welcome.